-When people talk about pigs, they’re usually referring to the fat, pink sausage ingredient – a normal pig, in other words; one that you might see on a visit to the farm.
+When people talk about pigs, they’re usually referring a “normal” pig, in other words; one that you might see on a visit to the farm.
 While this is undoubtedly the most common type of pig (there are roughly one billion of them), around the world pigs come in many different shapes and sizes.
 Some types of pig are hairy, some types of pig are small; some types of pig aren’t even really types of pig at all.

 Let’s have a look at some pigs from around the world:

 Warthogs | Africa

 Warthogs are often called ugly.
 This is rather unkind but, even among pigs, it’s fair to say that warthogs are one of the less attractive species.
 Their name (and reputation) comes from four wart-like blobs on their faces – two on either side, though, so at least they’re symmetrical.

 If you ever meet a warthog, and are worried about catching warts yourself, there’s no need to fear.
 The lumps on their faces aren’t actually warts; they’re fat deposits and work as protection when two boars are fighting (although I’m not sure what protection they’d be against the warthog’s massive tusks.)

 One of the most famous warthogs (possibly the only famous warthog) is Pumbaa from the Lion King.
 In the film, Pumbaa is friends with a meerkat, which is clearly ridiculous – warthogs don’t make friends with meerkats, they make friends with mongooses.
 The mongooses (no, not mongeese) will spend time grooming a warthog, cleaning its fur and removing ticks – an arrangement the warthog community seems more than happy with.